BenWorsley-19/starling_savings_goal_manager/README.md

 - Build out a REST API
 - Consider error handling further
 - Consider design around api client.
 Class is currently doing a fair bit -  is it best to split more of it out
+- Add to unit test details of the request such as what headers are added
+- Add to unit test details of the request such as what headers are added
 - Bulk out integration tests
 - Provide mock servers for integration tests
 - Implement refresh of OAuth